sindresorhus/electron-store/readme.md

 #### Can I use it for large amounts of data?

-This package is not a database.
-It simply uses a JSON file that is read/written on every change.
-Prefer using it for smaller amounts of data like user settings, value caching, state, etc.
+No. This package reads and writes the entire JSON file on every change.
+It will get slow with even moderately large data (e.g., 1 MB+).
+Use it only for small amounts of data like user settings, value caching, state, etc.

-If you need to store large blobs of data, I recommend saving it to disk and to use this package to store the path to the file instead.
+For large data, use SQLite or save files to disk and store the path here instead.

 ## Related